The Second-Order Coding Rate of the MIMO Rayleigh Block-Fading Channel: Introduction

-Since the aforementioned bounds are in general not amenable to simple evaluation, asymptotic considerations were made, in particular by Strassen \cite{STR62} who derived a general expression for the discrete memoryless channel with unconstrained inputs in the regime where the code rate is within $\Oc(1/\sqrt{n})$ of the capacity.
-In his work, the variance of the mutual information density appears as a fundamental quantity in a Gaussian approximation of the error probability.
+Since the aforementioned bounds are in general not amenable to simple evaluation, asymptotic considerations were made, in particular by Strassen \cite{STR62} who derived a general expression of the error probability for the discrete memoryless channel with unconstrained inputs of code length $n$ in the regime where the coding rate is within $\Oc(1/\sqrt{n})$ of the capacity, which is referred to as the \emph{second-order coding rate}.
+In his work, the variance of the ``mutual information density" appears to be the fundamental quantity when focusing on Gaussian approximations of the error probability.
 Nevertheless, Strassen's approach could not be generalized to channels with input constraints, such as the additive white Gaussian noise (AWGN) channel.
-Hayashi \cite{HAY09} focused further on this so-called \emph{second-order coding rate} and provided an exact characterization of the optimal error probability for different channel models and input constraints.
-Further considerations were made by Polyanskiy-Poor-Verd\'u in \cite{POL10} which provides, in particular, new upper and lower bounds on the maximal rate achievable for a given error probability and block length, investigated on several memoryless channels.
+Hayashi \cite{HAY09} focused on the second-order coding rate and provided an exact characterization of the optimal error probability for different channel models and input constraints.
+Further considerations were made by Polyanskiy-Poor-Verd\'u in \cite{POL10} where several novel results are provided for memoryless channels, among which new upper and lower bounds on the maximal achievable rate for a fixed error probability and block-length.
 Along the same lines, the scalar AWGN block-fading channel was addressed in the coherent and non-coherent settings in~\cite{POL11} and \cite{DBLP:journals/corr/abs-1204-2927}, respectively.
-Additional work on the asymptotic block-length regime via information spectrum methods comprises the general capacity formula by Verd\'u-Han \cite{VER94} using a lower bound on the error probability from \cite{DBLP:journals/iandc/Wolfowitz68,HAN93b} in the converse proof.
-A very comprehensive literature survey on related aspects can also be found in \cite{POL10}.

-Apart from the aforementioned information theoretic considerations, there is a significant body of literature dealing with the design of good codes for short block length and their (semi-) analytic performance evaluation.
-In a series of papers \cite{MON01,EZR08,AMR09}, the authors develop scaling laws for the block- and bit-error probability of iteratively decoded graph-codes.
-Their idea is based on the observation that the code performance undergoes a phase transition from the error floor region (at very low signal-to-noise ratios (SNRs)) to the waterfall region (after the threshold of the ensemble).
-Thus, following a conjecture from statistical physics, it is possible to express the error performance around the threshold by a well defined scaling law.
-This law depends on a few parameters which can be found by density and covariance evolution \cite{RIC01a,AMR09}.
-Lastly, the code design for non-ergodic block-fading channels was addressed in \cite{BOU10}.